OpenDataDSL/website/src/pages/partners.md

 #### The OpenDataDSL Platform

-The OpenDataDSL Platform provides many touchpoints for technical and non-technical partnerships.
+The OpenDataDSL Platform provides many touch-points for technical and non-technical partnerships.

 We work closely with a network of partners to ensure our clients have a best-in-breed platform.
 If you are interested in becoming a partner, email our partners team at partner@opendatadsl.com.